Renormalization of proton-proton fusion in chiral effective field theory: Axial currents and matrix elements

-Besides the matrix element of the {\NNLO} axial current between the LO wave functions, subleading corrections also include the matrix elements of the LO axial current operator $\vec{A}^{(0)}_-$ between the higher-order wave functions.
-In much the same way the $pp$ scattering amplitude was expanded (see Eqs.~\eqref{eqn:VstrExpan} and \eqref{eqn:TscExpan}), we can obtain the potential-corrected $\Lambda_R$ through numerical Taylor expansions.
-First, an auxiliary potential is defined by introducing dummy parameter $x$:
+We are left with the matrix elements of the LO current between high-order wave functions: $\langle {\psi_d^M}^{(\nu)}\vert \vec{A}_-^{(0)}\vert \psi_{pp}^{(\nu')} \rangle$, which are in turn induced by higher-order chiral potentials.
+In much the same way the $pp$ scattering amplitude was expanded [see Eqs.~\eqref{eqn:VstrExpan} and \eqref{eqn:TscExpan}], we can obtain the potential-corrected $\Lambda_R$ through numerical Taylor expansions.
+First, an auxiliary potential is defined by introducing the dummy parameter $x$:

 Second, a generating function is calculated through Eq.~\eqref{eqn:LambdaROfA0}, $\Lambda_R(p; x |\vec{A}^{(0)}_-)$.
 Its Taylor series around $x = 0$ yields desired corrections: